Renji-XD/texthooker-ui/README.md

 -	Skipping duplicates resulting out of setting changes / changed Data
 -	Skipping duplicates resulting out of replacement pattern changes / changed Data
 -	Removed lines by the "Max Lines" setting
+-	Filtered lines by the "Filter lines without jp content" setting

 ### Can I move the data to another device / browser?